FirsovCA/JSFrameworks_Assignment2/README.md

 Lab-Assignment#2 Group 8

 ## Participants
-Sergei Firsov
+Sergei Firsov,
-Luigi Jose Lauron
+Luigi Jose Lauron,
 Fredy Sanchez Granciano

+## Objectives

+In this lab, we practice importing using the ES modules syntax.